MartinBernstorff/gokid/README.md

 Gokid looks for configuration files in the current directory, or any parent directory.
 It uses the values from the first config it encounters.

 ## Roadmap
-* p2: Setup golint with reasonable rules

 * p2: Error if un-quoted "$(some_command_here)" in config

 * p3: Support creating a PR from an existing branch.
 Prompt for confirmation.

 * p4: Support deleting the current change

-* p2: Plan-execute-rollback.
-    * Print out the plan before executing
-    * Print the name of each step as it's executing
-    * Print the name of a command when rolling back

 * p3: Add plan-execute-rollback to all commands